 Frequently Asked Questions

-Specials, now called Xplorations, are open to all students enrolled in BFX and no sign-up is needed at the time of Program enrollment.
-Each day will feature an Xploration and all students are welcome to participate or choose another activity.
-Please note that we are purposefully limiting the number of Xploration offerings as the program launches this Fall.
+Specials, now called Xplorations, are open to all students enrolled in BFX and no sign-up is needed at the time of program enrollment.
+Each day features an Xploration and all students are welcome to participate or choose another activity.
+Please note that we are purposefully limiting the number of Xploration offerings as the program launches this school year.
 The variety of Xplorations will grow depending on enrollment and student interest.

 Science: Engaging, basic, fun, hands on, interactive, age appropriate experiments